Bar chord: Technique and application

-Sometimes the guitarist leaves out the highest note in a double barre chord.
+Sometimes the guitarist leaves out the highest note in a double bar chord.
 Most variations of these two chords can be barred: dominant 7ths, minors, minor 7ths, etc.

-Minor barre chords include a minor third in the chord rather than the major third (in "E" and "A" shaped barre chords, this note happens to be the highest 'non-barred' note).
+Minor bar chords include a minor third in the chord rather than the major third (in "E" and "A" shaped bar chords, this note happens to be the highest 'non-barred' note).
 Example: